 - On September 9, 2016, the Proposition 1 - SGWP Grant Agreement No. 4600011507 was executed between the County and DWR.

-Basin Boundary Modifications
+Basin Boundary Modifications and Prioritization

 The California Department of Water Resources (DWR) implemented new basin boundary regulations on November 16, 2015, establishing a process for local agencies to ask DWR to revise the boundaries of existing groundwater basins.